 Remember those great summer afternoons running through a sprinkler with the neighborhood kids?
-Over in New England and Nebraska that’s probably still happening, but in parched SoCal we really can't be turning on the hose to while away a lazy afternoon.
-Instead, packs of puddle-loving Angeleno kids splash through the heat at parks with free and fabulous water features, like the ones below.
+Over in New England and Nebraska that’s probably still happening, but here in SoCal turning on the hose for entertainment is frowned upon these days.
+Instead, packs of puddle-loving Angeleno kids splash through hot days at parks with free and fabulous water features, like the ones below—many of which are open year-round.
 So if a pool or a water park sounds like too much work today, cool those kids down at a splash pad!

 If these aren't close by for you, try our list of splash pads in Orange County.

 Although technically a pool, this facility offers a whole lot more fun than that word encompasses.
 A gradual entry the length of the pool that makes it feel more like a shore than a pool, and the giant sprinkling mushroom, walls of water, and other spraying features in the shallows are non-stop fun.
 There is a formidable waterslide, too, for kids old enough to indulge (48” and 7 years old).
 Hours can be persnickety; always check before heading out.
-Kids are free; adults pay $2.50 (or $2 with an LA library card).
+Kids pay $1 (summer swim pass for $10 covers the whole summer) adults pay $3.50.

 Note that rules at Stoner are strict: adults must wear bathing suits whether or not they intend to swim, or else wait outside the gate; kids under 7 must have an adult in the water.
 Also, the water is pretty cold, so save this one for a sunny day.

 One of LA’s high-profile universally accessible playgrounds, Aidan’s Place was created by the same foundation that gave us Shane’s Inspiration.
 The water feature here is a series of misters connected to the play equipment, unique in that it is fully accessible for kids with disabilities.
 Note that there is very little shade at this playground, and it can get pretty hot.